s-kyy/GBM-TE-scRNAseq/gbm_gsc/3_exploratoryanalysis/README.md

 Once doublets are annotated and completed, rerun `1-pca_cluster.R` script.

-Multiplet rates were estimated from [10X Genomics support page explaining target cell recovery numbers](https://kb.10xgenomics.com/hc/en-us/articles/4405411467661-Why-is-the-number-of-barcodes-called-in-Cell-Ranger-equal-to-the-Targeted-Cell-Recovery-for-HT).
+Multiplet rates were estimated from (10X Genomics, 2019).
 We expect the following multiplet rates for each sample.

 - **GBM_Bhaduri2020** dataset loading rate was not mentioned, but their target capture rate was 2000 cells/sample, resulting in **0.8% multiplet rate.**
 - **GBM_Wang2020** dataset was loaded to 500 cells/uL at 21uL per sample, resulting in 10,500 cells/sample and **~2.6% multiplet rate**.
 - **Healthy_Bhaduri2020** dataset was loaded at 2000 nuclei/uL with a target capture rate of 3000 cells/sample, resulting in **~1.0% multiplet rate**.

+Reference:
+- 10X Genomics.
+(2019).
+Single Cell 3’ Reagent Kits v2 User Guide RevF (Technical CG00052; p.
+6).
+10X Genomics. https://assets.ctfassets.net/an68im79xiti/RT8DYoZzhDJRBMrJCmVxl/6a0ed8015d89bf9602128a4c9f8962c8/CG00052_SingleCell3_ReagentKitv2UserGuide_RevF.pdf

 ### `4-cnvanalysis.R`